sharondrinkwaard/battleship-game/README.md

     - Letters or symbols are invalid
     - 0 quits the game, like mentioned in the rules.
 I tested that the quit game function actually stops the game and clears the terminal.
 Only when the input is valid, the game will continue.

-SCREENSHOT
-Regarding input, I also tested that:
+- Regarding input, I also tested that:
     - An 'M' is placed on the board when coordinates are incorrect.
     - An '$' is placed on the board when coordinates are correct.
-SCREENSHOT

 - I confirm that the player wins when 4 ships have been hit.
 I tested the increment statement and each 'correct hit' iteration, it increments by 1.
-SCREENSHOT

 - I confirm that the player loses when he ran out of bullets.
-SCREENSHOT

 - I confirm that the restart game function works correctly.
     - It clears the terminal
-    - It restarts the module so no previous data is being saved SCREENSHOT
+    - It restarts the module so no previous data is being saved

 - I confirm that the main function works correctly.
 It calls all other functions in the right order which results in a working game.